cheggc9-arch/burnflow-web/README.md

-# Hold2Earn - Solana Token Reward Distribution System
+# RewardFlow - Solana Token Reward Distribution System

 A Next.js application that automatically distributes creator fees from Pump.fun to token holders every 20 minutes using a sophisticated weighted algorithm.